saraozn/tp/docs/UserGuide.md

 * The `NAME` should not contain any numbers or symbols.

 Examples:
-* `list` followed by `findprop F` finds and returns the property or properties with names that begin with "F" in the property list, such as `Fernvale Square` or `Dairy Farm`.
+* `list` followed by `findprop F` finds and returns the properties with names that begin with "F" in the property list, such as `Fernvale Square` or `Dairy Farm`.
-* `list` followed by `findprop F J` finds and returns the property or properties with names that begin with "F" or "J" in the property list, such as `Fernvale Square`, `Dairy Farm`, `Jden` or `Changi Jail`.
+* `list` followed by `findprop F J` finds and returns the properties with names that begin with "F" or "J" in the property list, such as `Fernvale Square`, `Dairy Farm`, `Jden` or `Changi Jail`.

-Successfully finding the property you want would produce a similar result as finding a customer!
+Successfully finding the property you want would produce a similar result as [finding a customer](#finding-a-customer--findcust)!

 ### Filter Commands
 [Back to Table of Contents](#table-of-contents)

 Want to only see selected customers or properties?
-Read the follow section to find out more about our `filter` feature.
+Read the following section to find out more about our filter feature.

 #### Filter customers: `filtercust`